SanjanaShahare2003/SanjanaShahare2003/README.md

 - 👋 Hi, I’m @SanjanaShahare2003
 - 👀 I’m interested in ...coding with github
 - 🌱 I’m currently learning B.tech
-- 💞️ I’m looking to collaborate on respexts company
+- 💞️ I’m looking to collaborate on respests company
 - 📫 How to reach me ...

 <!---